Pranav0897/EMS/internal_package/matlabopti/for_testing/readme.txt

 Finally, execute the commands or add them to your shell initialization file.

-3. Using the myfmincon Package
+3. Using the matlabopti Package

-The myfmincon package is on your Python path.
+The matlabopti package is on your Python path.
 To import it into a Python script or session, execute:

-    import myfmincon
+    import matlabopti

 If a namespace must be specified for the package, modify the import statement accordingly.